Variable rate loans can give you the flexibility to help you pay off your debt faster.

 Things you might want to avoid

 - Not checking fees and charges.
-Be sure to ask about any extra charges such as processing fees.
+Be sure to ask about any extra charges such as administration or application fees.
 With any major purchase, you need to know exactly what your costs are.

 - Borrowing more than you can repay.
 Only borrow how much you need, especially with a secured loan as you will lose your asset.
 However, defaulting on any kind of loan leads to a negative mark on your credit file.